10-Academy-Self-Learning-Resources/LearnPython/README.md

 Kids with an eye to their future know that learning to code is important, but figuring out which one to learn can be an intimidating task.
 Some languages are easier to learn, while others have a wider application.
 But one language sits right in the sweet spot.With a balance of being both easy to learn and widely used in the real world, we suggest learning Python for kids/youth.
 This shows that it is very easy to learn Python.

+## Importance of Learning Python
+1. It is the most widely used Programming Language for Data Science
+2. It has a wide and large Community Support so your bugs are always going to have a solution somewhere on the internet
+3. It is easy to learn and provides framework for many different use case

 Are you completely new to programming?
 If not then we presume you will be looking for information about why and how to get started with Python.
 Fortunately an experienced programmer in any programming language (whatever it may be) can pick up Python very quickly.
 It's also easy for beginners to use and learn, [so jump in!](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers).

 The link above contains resources for mastering the art of using python programming to create different kinds of applications as well as how to use it for Data Science.